This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In Positano, you’ll find our favorite restaurant in the world: Da Vincenzo.
 Serving local seafood dishes and handmade pasta on a patio overlooking the center of Positano, Da Vincenzo is a favorite of locals and tourists alike.

 Plan a romantic dinner here after you’ve enjoyed a day on the beach with your new husband/wife.

 From spending the afternoon on a boat to relaxing on the beach, hiking the Path of the Gods to kayaking in the sea, there are loads of romantic things to do in Positano.

 The Amalfi Coast is so beautiful, so romantic, and so unique that we had to include it on our list of romantic honeymoon destinations in Italy.

 Amalfi is about a 30-minute drive from Positano and can easily be reached by car, bus, or even boat.

 The fishing village with a pier is quite similar to Positano, but a bit less crowded and a lot less steep.

 In Positano, you’ll have hundreds – wait, thousands – of steps to ascend and descend on a daily basis.
 Amalfi also features more white buildings as opposed to the array of colors you’ll find in Positano.

-From Amalfi, you can easily walk to Atrani (a more quaint town on the Amalfi Coast) and you can hike up to Ravello (one of the more popular towns along the Amalfi Coast that sits up in the mountains and offers panoramic views of the coastline).
+From Amalfi, you can easily walk to Atrani (a quainter town on the Amalfi Coast) and you can hike up to Ravello (one of the more popular towns along the Amalfi Coast that sits up in the mountains and offers panoramic views of the coastline).

 Situated a 30-minute boat ride both from Positano as well as the Bay of Naples, Capri is the famous Italian isle with sheer cliffs, gorgeous beaches, and famous blue grottos.